Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices

 \section{Abstract}

 A popular method to estimate the positions or directions-of-arrival (DOAs) of multiple sound sources using an array of microphones is based on steered-response power (SRP) beamforming.
 For a three-dimensional scenario, SRP-based methods need to jointly optimize three continuous variables for position estimation or two continuous variables for DOA estimation.
 This can be computationally expensive, especially when high localization accuracy is desired.
 In this paper, we propose novel methods for multi-source position and DOA estimation by exploiting properties of Euclidean distance matrices (EDMs) and their respective Gram matrices.
 All methods require estimated time-differences of arrival (TDOAs) between the microphones.
 In the proposed multi-source position estimation method only a single continuous variable, representing the distance between each source and a reference microphone, needs to be optimized.
 For each source, the optimal continuous distance variable and set of candidate TDOA estimates are determined by minimizing a cost function that is defined using the eigenvalues of the Gram matrix.
 The estimated relative source positions are then mapped to estimated absolute source positions by solving an orthogonal Procrustes problem for each source.
 The proposed multi-source DOA estimation method entirely eliminates the need for continuous variable optimization by defining a relative coordinate system per source such that one of its coordinate axes is aligned with the respective source DOA.
 The optimal set of candidate TDOA estimates is determined by minimizing a cost function that is defined using the eigenvalues of a rank-reduced Gram matrix.
-The computational cost of the proposed EDM-based methods is significantly reduced compared to the SRP-based methods, and for EDM-based DOA estimation the need for continuous variable optimization is even entirely eliminated.
-For two sources in a noisy and reverberant environment, experimental results for different source and microphone configurations show that the proposed EDM-based method consistently outperforms the SRP-based method in terms of position and DOA estimation accuracy. \reb{Despite the fact that the computational complexities of the EDM-based methods grow combinatorially with the number of microphones and candidate TDOA estimates, they exhibit lower run times than the SRP-based methods for the considered experimental setup with a moderate number of microphones.}
+For two sources in a noisy and reverberant environment, experimental results for different source and microphone configurations with six microphones show that the proposed EDM-based method consistently outperforms the SRP-based method in terms of position and DOA estimation accuracy. \reb{Despite the fact that the computational complexities of the EDM-based methods grow combinatorially with the number of microphones and candidate TDOA estimates, they exhibit lower run times than the SRP-based methods for the considered experimental setup with a moderate number of microphones.}